nuald/rust-epoll-example/README.md

 ...
 ```

-and you'll also see, that the response times stay constant, which means we're handling multple requests concurrently.
+and you'll also see, that the response times stay constant, which means we're handling multiple requests concurrently.